russmckendrick/records/content/albums/a-flock-of-seagulls-26056165/index.md

 ---
 title: "A Flock Of Seagulls - A Flock Of Seagulls"
-album_artist: "A Flock Of Seagulls"
+artist: "A Flock Of Seagulls"
-album_title: "A Flock Of Seagulls"
+album_name: "A Flock Of Seagulls"
 date: 2023-02-18
 release_id: "26056165"
 slug: "a-flock-of-seagulls-26056165"
+hideSummary: true
 cover:
     image: "a-flock-of-seagulls-26056165.jpg"
+    alt: "A Flock Of Seagulls by A Flock Of Seagulls"
+    caption: "A Flock Of Seagulls by A Flock Of Seagulls"
-tags: ["Electronic", "Rock"]
+genres: ["Electronic", "Rock"]
-hideSummary: true
+styles: ["New Wave", "Synth-pop"]
 ---

 ## Tracklisting